Josef-Friedrich/mscxyz/README.md

   -f FORMAT, --format FORMAT
                         Format string: possible placeholders are %title% -a, --ascii           Use only ASCII characters.
+  -n, --no-whitespace   Replace all whitespaces with dashes or sometimes
+                        underlines.
 ```

 ## mscxyz.py help